Photo: Marco_Piunti/E+/Getty Images.

 Millions of people have reported near-death experiences since cardiopulmonary resuscitation (CPR) procedures were developed in 1960, says Dr. Sam Parnia, a critical care physician at NYU Langone Health who has studied the phenomenon for decades.

-Parnia is the lead author of a recent study that aims to detect “hidden consciousness” in death by measuring electrical signals in the brain when patients stop breathing and their hearts stop beating.
+Parnia is the lead author of a recent study that aimed to detect “hidden consciousness” in death by measuring electrical signals in the brain when patients stop breathing and their hearts stop beating.

 “Many people have reported similar experiences.
-Their consciousness becomes more and more heightened and clear, they can think more clearly and sharply while doctors like me are trying to revive them and think they are dead.”
+Their consciousness has become higher and clearer, they can think more clearly and sharply while doctors like me are trying to revive them and think they are dead.”

 “They often feel like they are separated from their bodies, they can see the doctors and nurses.
 They can describe in detail what they feel, what the doctors are doing around them in a way that they cannot explain.”

-In addition, he said, they often look back on their lives, recalling thoughts, feelings, and events that they would not normally recall, and begin to evaluate themselves based on moral principles.
+He also said that they often look back on their lives, recalling thoughts, feelings and events that they would not normally recall, and begin to evaluate themselves based on moral principles.
 It is “a complete understanding of one’s own behavior throughout life in a way that one cannot deceive oneself.”

-Many of these people often report encounters with the divine, and Parnia says they can be interpreted in different ways: “If they are Christian they say, ‘I met Jesus,’ and if they are atheist they say, ‘I met a being of love and compassion.’
-All of these things have been reported over the past 60 years.”
+Many of these people often report encounters with the divine, and Mr. Parnia says they can be interpreted in different ways: “If they are Christian, they say, ‘I met Jesus,’ and if they are atheist, they say, ‘I met a being of love and compassion.’
+All of these things have been reported over the last 60 years.”

 Measuring brain waves during CPR

-In the study, published Thursday in the scientific journal Resuscitation, teams of trained staff at 25 hospitals in the United States, Britain and Bulgaria followed doctors into rooms where patients had been clinically dead.
+In the study, published Thursday in the scientific journal Resuscitation, teams of trained staff at 25 hospitals in the United States, Britain and Bulgaria followed doctors into rooms where patients were clinically dead.

-While doctors performed CPR, the team attached oxygen and brain wave monitors to the patient's head.
+While doctors performed CPR, the team attached oxygen and brainwave monitors to the patients' heads.
 Resuscitation efforts typically lasted 23 to 26 minutes.
-However, some doctors attempted CPR for up to an hour, the study found.
+However, some doctors attempted CPR for up to an hour, the study said.

 Brain waves are measured in two- to three-minute cycles, when doctors stop chest compressions and shocks to see if the patient's heart has started beating again.

-“There was no movement and the air was completely still.
+“There was no movement and the atmosphere was dead.
 That’s when we started taking measurements.
 We found that the brains of clinically dead people generally had no signal, which is what we expected.”

-“But, interestingly, even an hour after resuscitation began, we still saw some spikes in brain signals, similar to what a normal human brain experiences during a conversation or intense concentration.”
+“But, what's interesting is that even an hour after resuscitation began, we still saw some spikes in brain signals, similar to what a normal human brain experiences when talking or concentrating.”

 These spikes include gamma, delta, theta, alpha, and beta waves.